-Given the immense growth of the field, there is an emerging need to more clearly articulate and even develop better empirical practices in RL.
-There is certainly a greater variety of researchers operating in RL currently.
+Given the immense growth of the field, there is an emerging need to more clearly articulate and even develop better empirical practices in reinforcement learning.
+There is certainly a greater variety of researchers operating in reinforcement learning currently.
 Many come from other fields of machine learning and neuroscience, bringing with them different expectations, practices, and rules of thumb.
-Much of the widely bemoaned poor empirical practices \citep{henderson2018deep,jordan2020evaluating,agarwal2021deepa,colas2018how} could be due to mistakenly applying practices common in other communities.
+Much of the widely bemoaned poor empirical practices \citep{henderson2018deep,jordan2020evaluating,agarwal2021deep,colas2018how} could be due to mistakenly applying practices common in other communities.

-In this document we aim to provide a cookbook or how-to guide for running good experiments in RL.
-We will walk the budding RL empiricist through important design decisions, common mistakes, and hidden biases.
+In this document we aim to provide a cookbook or how-to guide for running good experiments in reinforcement learning.
+We will walk the budding reinforcement learning empiricist through important design decisions, common mistakes, and hidden biases.
 We will provide numerical examples of the consequences of bad decisions and illustrate what clear results and fair comparisons look like.
 In some cases we convey rules of thumb and sources of bias hard learned over decades of experience in the field.
-Naturally, we can never cover all the key decisions and the list of bad practice will be incomplete and ever growing.
-Regardless, our ambition is to provide (1) a reference on how to run good experiments in RL for those new to the field, and (2) additional insight and examples so that this cookbook may be useful to the seasoned researcher as well.
+Naturally, we can never cover all the key decisions and the list of bad practice will be incomplete and ever-growing.
+Regardless, our ambition is to provide (1) a reference on how to run good experiments in reinforcement learning for those new to the field, and (2) additional insight and examples so that this cookbook may be useful to the seasoned researcher as well.